ThePacMan101/jlite/README.md

 # What is jlite?

-Lite is a personal project in which I develop a simple scripting language called lite.
+Jlite is a personal project in which I develop a simple scripting language called jlite.
 I intend on making two version of the interpreter, one in Java and the other in C++.

 The reason behind this is a personal interest in the area of Compilers and Interpreters.